 - Credit can apply directly towards a degree

 Will these courses transfer if I want to get a Bachelor’s degree?

 With all degree programs, transfer credit is granted by the college that accepts the credit, not the college where the credit was earned.
 Other colleges can change their policies, so it’s always a good idea to check with the college where you would like to earn your final degree.
-At a minimum, you’re sure to earn credit at all of the Colorado Community Colleges through this program, and you will receive the quality, support, and rigor that you would expect at ACC.
+At a minimum, you’re sure to earn credit at all of the Colorado Community Colleges through concurrent enrollment and you will receive the quality, support, and rigor that you would expect at ACC.

 What about articulated credit?

 Articulated credit comes from specific agreements between ACC and your high school or from ACC and a four-year college.
 These agreements allow you to complete a class at your high-school and transfer that credit to ACC if you decide to take classes as an ACC student.

 For more information, see High School Transfer Agreements.